 - The process of creating a Report in Power BI is like creating a Dashboard in Excel.
 Where we use different types of graphs and charts, let’s create our first chart of the report.
 First, we will select a Card from Visualization, as shown below.

 - Now in this, we will see overall how much quality of the product is sold.
 For this, select Quantity from the Fields section as shown below.

 - To make this Card more attractive, we can change the Font and background color as well from the Format section below Visualization.

 - Let’s create another visualization on the same page.
 Now we will select Stacked Column Chart.

-- To make it more attractive we have changed the color columns from the Format option and also included the Data labels as well.
+- To make it more attractive, we have changed the color columns from the Format option and included the Data labels.

 - Now, we will put the Owner in Legend and quantity in the Values field.

-- Now we will format the chart as per our requirement.
+- Now we will format the chart as per our requirements.
 We will now change the data color from the Format section.

 - Now we will plot a Line Chart.
 The line is way more effective when we want to show the trend and the kind of Trend we can easily show when we have such sales date of month-wise.
 To plot this, we will select the Line Chart as shown below.

 - Now select Product Type, Quantity and Month and when that sale happened, as we will be showing the trend of each product month wise.

 - We will put the month in Axis and Product type in Legend and quantity in Values from the field section.

 - By doing this, we will be modifying the created Line chart for showing the trend of products sale like below.